 - Remove the butter directly from the fridge and cut it into small cubes.

-- Place butter and flour in a medium bowl.
-Then, take a cube of butter coated in flour in your fingers and rub each cube between your thumb and first two fingers.
-They'll break up and flatten into smaller pieces and become coated with flour.
+- Place flour and cubed butter in a medium bowl.
+Then, take a cube of butter coated in flour in your fingers.
+Rub the cube between your thumb and first two fingers.
+It will break up and flatten into smaller pieces, each becoming coated with flour.
 Drop the pieces back into the bowl, give it a stir, and then grab another flour-coated cube.
 Repeat this with all the cubes until the largest chunk of butter is about the size of a grape.
 You may need to rub some of the larger pieces multiple times.

 - In a small bowl, combine 2 Tablespoons of ice cold water with the vanilla extract.
 Pour over the flour mixture, then begin folding the dough together.
 Slide your hand down the edge of the bowl until you get to the bottom, and then flip the mixture on top of itself.
 Then divide the dough in half down the middle and squeeze the sides together.
 Continue doing this until all the water has been absorbed and no pockets of water remain.
 Do your best to gently guide the flour where you want it to go rather than forcing it in the direction.
 Less movement will result in less gluten development, which will result in a perfectly flaky crust.